Cuirs Nomades - Italian Leather 2013 Eau de Parfum

-Cuirs Nomades - Italian Leather (Eau de Parfum) is a popular perfume by Memo Paris for women and men and was released in 2013.
+A popular perfume by Memo Paris for women and men, released in 2013.
 The scent is leathery-spicy.
 The longevity is above-average.
-It is still available to purchase.
+It is still in production.

 Main accords